-Everything you put in a personal pension is locked away, and you’ll only be able to drawdown your pension and access your money after you turn 55, but you’ll still be able to pay into your pot until your 75th birthday.
+Everything you put in a personal pension is locked away, and you’ll only be able to drawdown your pension and access your money after you turn 55 (which is increasing to 57 from 2028), but you’ll still be able to pay into your pot until your 75th birthday.
 Once you reach 55, you’ll be able to take up to 25% of your money as a tax-free lump sum, and the way you withdraw your funds will depend on whether your pension is a defined benefit scheme or a defined contribution scheme.
 With the latter, you’ll be able to either take your whole pension in one go as a lump sum, withdraw money when you need it, or get paid a regular income based on your pot size.

 What does it mean to transfer a pension?